Canada, Prince Edward Island: Confederation Trail Bike Tour

 Please contact us to arrange alternate plans, if necessary.

-09:00 meeting in Charlottetown for a transfer to North Cape by 11:00.
+Morning meeting in Charlottetown for a transfer to North Cape.
 Following bicycle introductions and familiarization you will cycle ~13 km along a quiet road to the beginning of the Confederation Trail at Tignish.
 You may wish to extend the mileage today with a scenic coastal road ride to Kildare Cape where the island’s first European visitor Jacques Cartier remarked “the fairest land ’tis possible to see!”
 LD (Meal inclusions provided for guided trips only.
 Self-guided trips include breakfasts only)

 Ride south toward Tyne Valley, making time along the way for side trips to the MacAusland’s Woollen Mill in Bloomfield (in operation since 1870!) and the Potato Museum in O’Leary, which depicts the vital role this vegetable has played in the region’s economy over the years.
 Finish your day in Summerside with a boardwalk stroll at Spinnakers Landing, then explore nearby independent dining options.
 BL